PyconUK/2016.pyconuk.org/pages/teachers.md

 ### Networking opportunties:

  * "Adopt a Developer" because PyCon UK professional development is not just for one day.
 Building long-term relationships between teachers and developers to support your journey with Python is for life!
- * A TeachMeet.
+ * [A TeachMeet](teachmeet.md).
 Your chance to share what you've been doing in your classroom with others.
+[Sign up to present here](https://docs.google.com/forms/d/e/1FAIpQLSfGyipZX5spxVQm7wZyGbv4TteLMGYNgEheRpfFxkNThsfqNQ/viewform?c=0&w=1)
  * All aboard the big classroom bus to have some hacking time on a Raspberry Pi with some Python projects.
  * Join a community of educators and developers interested in Python in Education through the [Python Software Foundation's working group](https://wiki.python.org/psf/PythonEduWG)